 Evidence-based treatments shown to be effective in treating addiction, including cognitive-behavioural therapy, mindfulness-based therapies, addiction counselling, family addiction counselling, and traditional psychotherapy, are all offered at residential drug and alcohol rehab facilities in Blackpool.

-Further, a medically-assisted detox is provided by medical professionals at residential rehab should it be required or deemed necessary.
+Further, a medically-assisted drug detox is provided by medical professionals at residential rehab should it be required or deemed necessary.

 Individuals can attend either a privately funded residential treatment programme, or a residential treatment programme that is funded by the local council.
 Continue reading below to learn about the pros and cons of each.

-Private residential rehab Blackpool
+Private residential rehab in Blackpool

 As a consequence, private rehab has extensive financial resources which enable them to provide addiction treatment of the highest quality.